A Winning Attorney?

 - Any medical costs including medications, hospital charges, emergency room fees, doctor visits, or ambulance charges

 - The entire estimated cost that it will take to pursue certain surgeries and procedures to help heal wounds, scars and any other severe physical disfigurements

 - Costs to replace personal property that may have been damaged

 - Financial help to cover any injuries towards another pet or the loss of the pet’s life

 - Any counseling costs due to the trauma

 This is not an entirely comprehensive list and it is highly important that you seek out the help of a practiced dog bite lawyer to learn more about the recovery that you may be entitled to receive.

-SURPRISE INJURY LAWYER RECOVERS MILLIONS FOR PAST CLIENTS
+PHOENIX INJURY LAWYER RECOVERS MILLIONS FOR PAST CLIENTS

 With a history of success assisting his clients both in and out of the courtroom, Attorney Ken Gerber is more than qualified to handle any type of injury case.
 He understands and has compassion on those that have been injured due to dog bites throughout the state of Arizona.
 Knowing full well that certain dog attacks can result in catastrophic injuries or even wrongful death of a loved one, Attorney Gerber is here to provide you with the knowledgeable legal representation that you deserve.
 With more than 20 years of experience, contact our office today to learn how personalized attention to detail could help garner restitution on your behalf.